PapaBob31/markdown-editor/README.md

 ## Markdown-editor
 Web based Markdown editor.

-Work in progress
+This project is officially abandoned

+**Reason**: I underestimated how complex the inbuilt editor was going to be and that was the whole point of the project.
+It was taking too much of time

+_But incase you are still interested_

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).